 The index options settlement price is based on the opening price on ASX Trade of each stock in the underlying index on the morning of the expiry date.
 It is not based on the closing index level.
 As the stocks in the index open, the first trading price of each stock is recorded.
 Once all stocks in the index have opened, an index calculation is made using these opening prices.
 This process is called the Opening Price Index Calculation (OPIC).
 Shortly afterwards the OPIC is confirmed to ASX and ASX Clear, it is announced to the market.
-The OPIC is then posted onto the ASX website at www.asx.com.au/options.
+The OPIC is then posted onto the ASX website.